Jennifer Swoffard and all of the staff are very polite and care about your needs. So glad I found this office.

 Melanoma is the third most common type of skin cancer.
 There are over 200,000 new cases of melanoma diagnosed annually.

-Melanoma is caused by the abnormal growth of melanocytes, the skin cells that produce moles and pigment.
-Fifty percent of melanomas begin as moles, and 50% are found in normal skin.
+The abnormal growth of melanocytes causes melanoma, the skin cells that produce moles and pigment.
+Fifty percent of melanomas originate from moles, and the remaining 50% are found in normal skin.

 Melanoma is the deadliest skin cancer.
 75% of skin cancer-related deaths are due to melanoma.
 This is because invasive melanomas can spread (metastasize).
 The ability of a melanoma to spread is directly related to its depth or thickness.
 Deeper melanomas (> 1mm thick) are more likely to spread beyond the skin to other organs.
-This is why early detection of melanoma is so important.
+This is why early detection of melanoma is so essential.
 Board-certified dermatologists are the experts in the diagnosis and treatment of melanoma.
 Treatment success is directly related to the depth of the melanoma.
-Thankfully, when melanoma is detected early, the 5-year survival rate is 98% in the United States.
+Thankfully, when melanoma is detected early, the 5-year survival rate in the United States is 98%.

 Melanoma Symptoms (What does melanoma look like?):